Lay health workers in primary and community health care for maternal and child health and the management of infectious

 Lay health workers may provide benefits in promoting immunisation uptake and breastfeeding, improving tuberculosis cure rates, and child health when compared to usual care.
 There is insufficient evidence to draw any conclusions for other health issues.

 Lay health workers (LHWs) are widely used to provide care for a broad range of health issues, however, little is known about the effectiveness of LHW interventions.
 This review assesses the effects of LHW interventions in primary and community health care on maternal and child health and the management of infectious diseases.
 The evidence had considerable diversity with regards to country, targeted health issue and aims.

-Adults, Both sexes (for groups of both male and female persons), Child health, Children, drugs and alcohol, Endocrine and metabolic diseases, Epidemic, Extreme violence, Flash flood/Flood, Gastrointestinal infections, Health, Healthcare workers, HIV and sexually transmitted infections, Infections and infectious diseases (all), Insect infestation, Malaria and protozoal infections, Maternal and perinatal health, Mental health, Neonates/infants, Non-communicable diseases (all), Nutrition, Pregnant women, Protection, Respiratory infections, Sexual and reproductive health, Tobacco, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Endocrine and metabolic conditions, Epidemic/Endemic, Extreme violence/Accidents, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Healthcare workers, HIV and sexually transmitted infections, Infections and infectious diseases (all), Insect infestation, Malaria and protozoal infections, Maternal and perinatal health, Mental health, Neonates/infants, Non-communicable diseases (all), Nutrition, Pregnant/lactating women, Protection, Respiratory conditions, Sexual and reproductive health, Tobacco drugs and alcohol, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens